selfrefactor/rambda/docs/README.md

 It either returns `defaultValue`, if all of `inputArguments` are `undefined`, `null` or `NaN`.

-Or it returns the first `inputArguments` instance(from left to right) that has a truthy value.
+Or it returns the first truthy `inputArguments` instance(from left to right).

 ```
 R.defaultTo('foo', undefined) // => 'foo'